- Rug edge too tall for the robot's ground clearance

 Common Causes

-- Rug edge too tall for robot ground clearance
+- Rug edge too tall for the robot's ground clearance

-- Dark rug triggering cliff sensors stopping robot
+- Dark rug triggering the cliff sensors and stopping the robot

 - Threshold between rooms too high

-- Suction pulling robot down onto thick carpet
+- Suction pulling the robot down onto thick carpet

 Most fixes happen in the first 3 steps.